407-610-2417

 Now, your audience knows there are solutions out there.
 They’re actively comparing their options to find the best fit.
 At this stage, the keywords people use are more specific because they’ve already done some research.
 They’re looking for solutions or comparing options, for example:

-• Notion vs Trello
+• Notion vs. Trello

-• Apps to organize workflows
+• Best app to create workflows

 This is the stage where you need to show your USP (unique selling proposition) and how your product positions against other options.
 Therefore, the content types used at this stage are comparison articles, case studies, feature breakdowns or listicles, and reviews.